JackYo/conpot_bacnet/README.md

 /usr/local/lib/python2.7/dist-packages/Conpot-0.5.1-py2.7.egg/conpot.bak
 sudo cp -rf ~/conpot_bacnet/conpot/. /usr/local/lib/python2.7/dist-packages/Conpot-0.5.1-py2.7.egg/conpot/
 ```
 #### Now, you should have accomplished all setup.
-Try the following command to run conpot
+Try the following command to run conpot.
 `$ sudo conpot -f --template default`

 #### BACnet service will listen on port 47808
 If you see console output "Bacnet server started on: ('0.0.0.0', 47808)", everything should be right.

-#### I recommend you to use [YABE](https://sourceforge.net/projects/yetanotherbacnetexplorer/) to test the bacnet service.
+#### I recommend using [YABE](https://sourceforge.net/projects/yetanotherbacnetexplorer/) to test BACnet service.
+You can refer to the screenshots in YabeUsage folder in this repository.